3 Ways Stay-At-Home Moms And Homemakers Can Easily Get Disability Insurance | We Discuss Plan Options, Underwriting, And Costs

 What If I Go Back To Work?

 Great!
-The plan we like to work with (more on that) has the own-occupation definition.
+The plans we like to work with have the own-occupation definition.
 This means if you go back to work, and disabled, then your disability is based on that occupation.
 For example, let’s say you go back to work as a teacher.
 Disability strikes.
 Your disability is based on your own-occupation as a teacher, not as a homemaker.